Yoshimi/yoshimi/doc/1stReadMe.txt

 abrolag@users.sourceforge.net

-For the sake of completeness in the Histories directory there is some info on ZynAddSubFx from its beginning up to the time of the Yoshimi fork.
+For the sake of completeness in the Histories archive there is some info on ZynAddSubFx from its beginning up to the time of the Yoshimi fork.
 Other information is being placed there from time to time.